skot/bitaxe_updtrr/README.md

 - **Upload progress bars** for each image (WWW and firmware) with percentage and byte counts
 - **Device status grid** with visual symbols:
   - ⏳ Pending
+  - � Checking version
+  - ✅ Up to date
-  - 📤 Uploading web interface
+  - �📤 Uploading web interface
   - ⚡ Uploading firmware
   - ✓ Success
   - ✗ Failed